willcpope/HeroesOfPymoli/README.md

-## Option 1: Heroes of Pymoli
+## Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Analyzed the data for a fantasy video game.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+Generated a report that breaks down the game's purchasing data into meaningful insights.

 ### Player Count